 VI.
 B. 3.
 Non-destructive evaluation

-I do enjoy destructive testing more, yet have always stared with non-destructive testing.
-A valuable skill when exploring new material, assessing new component suppliers, or conducting failure analysis, is the ability to use the the appropriate evaluation tools to learn as much as possible before implementing a solutions.
-NDE along with destructive testing methods should remain featured in the body of knowledge.
-We need to understand the range of tools available as we peer about and into our products.
+I enjoy destructive testing, yet I have always started with non-destructive testing.
+A valuable skill when exploring new material, assessing new component suppliers, or conducting failure analysis, is the ability to use the appropriate evaluation tools to learn as much as possible before implementing a solution.
+NDE and destructive testing methods should remain featured in the body of knowledge.
+We must understand the range of tools available as we peer about and into our products.

 VII.
 A. 3.
 Data Management

 I. A. 5.
-Failure consequence and liability management now does not include liability management and partially included in the new BoK under I. B. 2.
+Failure consequence and liability management now does not include liability management and are partially included in the new BoK under I. B. 2.
 Drivers of reliability requirements and targets and II.
 C. Mitigation.
-Depending on your industry this may be a big deal or not.
-This along with the deemphasis of the voice of the customer is unfortunate.
+Depending on your industry, this may be a big deal or not.
+This, along with the deemphasis on the voice of the customer, is unfortunate.

 III.
 A. 5.
 Fault tree analysis (FTA) and success tree analysis (STA) now does not include success tree analysis.
 I’m ok with this one.

 III.
 B. 2.
-Derating methods and principles has limited the derating concept to only the selection of materials and components.
+Derating methods and principles have limited the derating concept to only selecting materials and components.
 Derating impacts reliability performance.
 Derating is not taught in school for election engineers.
 This should have remained a major topic and expanded.
 It is an essential role that we often have to teach and monitor as our reliability engineers work to implement derating.

 IV.
 A. 4.
 Simulation techniques now is mostly covered in IV> C. 5.
-Reliability prediction methods and does not include Markov models.
-Markov models, probabilistic risk assessment, and Petri Nets are speciality tools for high available critical systems.
-Organizations that need those models typically hire someone full time to build and manage the models.
-We should be aware the models exist along with a basic understanding of when and why they are useful though.
+Reliability prediction methods and do not include Markov models.
+Markov models, probabilistic risk assessment, and Petri Nets are specialty tools for high-available critical systems.
+Organizations that need those models typically hire someone full-time to build and manage the models.
+We should be aware the models exist along with a basic understanding of when and why they are useful, though.
 Not just drop them.

-In future articles I’ll talk about the additions, new organization of topics, and the changes in Bloom’s Taxonomy Levels for a host of topics.
-Overall the changes are around the edges and the overall trends will be the subject of yet another review article.
+In future articles, I’ll talk about the additions, new organization of topics, and the changes in Bloom’s Taxonomy Levels for various topics.
+The changes are around the edges, and the overall trends will be the subject of yet another review article.

 I agree with a few removals and do not with a few.
 You may have a different opinion on what a reliability engineer should be expected to understand and do, which is fine.
 Let me know your thoughts in the comments section.
-What is your take on the topic removals?
+What is your take on the topics removed?